Lourdaise

-The Lourdaise is an endangered French breed of domestic cattle.
+The Lourdaise (Gascon: Lordés) is an endangered French breed of domestic cattle.
 It is named for the town of Lourdes, in the Hautes-Pyrénées département of the region of Occitanie, and originated in the surrounding country, particularly in the cantons of Argelès, Bagnères-de-Bigorre and Ossun.
 It was formerly a triple-purpose breed, kept for its milk, for its meat and for draught work.
 It was widely distributed in the Pyrénées of south-western France.
 It came close to extinction in the 1980s, but has since recovered following conservation efforts.
 It remains critically endangered.

 History

 The Lourdaise originated in the rural areas surrounding Lourdes, now in the Hautes-Pyrénées département of Occitanie.
 It was particularly associated with the cantons of Argelès, Bagnères-de-Bigorre and Ossun, but was widely distributed in the area.
 It was the principal cattle breed of the traditional regions of the Bigorre and of the Lavedan.
 A herd-book was established in the 1890s, and in 1896 it held a total of 850 animals.
 At the beginning of the twentieth century there were some 25 000 head; more than 200 bulls were approved for public use as sires.

 Breed numbers fell drastically in the years following the Second World War, for three reasons: the mechanisation of agriculture meant that there was decreased demand for draught cattle; specialised single-purpose breeds, such as the Braunvieh and Friesian for milk and the Charolaise and Limousine for beef, were introduced to the area; and in 1960, Edmond Quittet, the Inspecteur général de l'agriculture, established a policy of reduction of the number of French minority breeds.
 By 1983, only 30 Lourdaise cows remained.
 Conservation efforts were begun, with contributions from the Parc National des Pyrénées, the French Ministry of Agriculture, and the regional administration of Haute-Pyrénées.

-The Lourdaise was listed as "critical-maintained" by the FAO in 2007.
+The Lourdaise was listed as "critical-maintained" by the Food and Agriculture Organization of the United Nations in 2007.
 In 2014 the total population was reported to be 268.